 - There are Christian resources for drug addictions – the most important thing is to have something that is biblically based on the power of Christ.
 Check with a trusted pastor or Christian counselor in your area for what may be the best fit for your situation.

-- www.xxxchurch.org or www.brentriggs.com may have helpful resources for porn addictions.
+- www.xxxchurch.com or www.brentriggs.com also has helpful resources for porn addictions.

 - Some churches have prayer ministries where prayer warriors pray over people and see them set free from addictions, sin, shame, and even diseases.
 I would love for wives facing extreme trials to be able to be surrounded by spiritual support, love, and powerful prayer by the body of Christ.
 If your church doesn’t have a powerful prayer ministry, search until you find one that does and visit there for prayer if possible.